 - Effective at Self-Assessment: Just as a school district should continuously improve, so should its board.
 Effective school boards periodically assess their own practices and track record.
 This self-assessment helps identify areas where the board could work better.

 - Committed to Educational Equity: Educational equity is the idea that students need the same opportunities, not the same treatment.
 School boards should use data to identify how students’ disadvantages can negatively affect their education and allocate resources to optimally mitigate this effect.
-Curriculum and teacher training plans should incorporate the differentiated instruction and culturally responsive education.
+Curriculum and teacher training plans should incorporate differentiated instruction and culturally responsive education.
 A data-driven equity approach is key to implementing changes to improve student outcomes.

 What Are Some Characteristics of an Ineffective School Board Member?

 - Fails to Prioritize Student Needs: Ineffective school board members fail to prioritize student interests and school improvement.
 They may instead use their school board position to promote a personal agenda.
+Here is an example of a school that prioritizes student voice.

 - Fails to Represent the Interests of the District: Some school board members consider the interests of a specific neighborhood rather than those of the entire district.
 Such members lack the right perspective to accomplish their duties effectively.